panzerdp/dmitripavlutin.com/posts/149-react-usereducer/index.md

 The reducer function uses the action object and performs a state update, returning the new state.

 React then checks whether the new state differs from the previous one.
-If the state has been updated, React re-renders the component and `useReducer()` returns the new state value: `[newState, ...] = useReducer(...)`.
+If the state has been updated, React re-renders the component, and `useReducer()` returns the new state value: `[newState, ...] = useReducer(...)`.

 Note that `useReducer()` design is based on the [Flux architecture](https://www.freecodecamp.org/news/an-introduction-to-the-flux-architectural-pattern-674ea74775c9/).